keyboard_arrow_up

 A strong support system contributes greatly toward success in recovery.
 When a client begins a residential program he or she goes through an intake process with staff and is provided information on visitation.
 Approval is required from the referring agency/supervisor (BOP/ODRC/APA/Court/etc.) for all client visitors.

-Some Oriana House facilities permit clients to have cell phones; clients' cell phones are prohibited from having camera/recording capabilities.
+Some Oriana House facilities permit clients to have cell phones; clients need to check with their facility as some facilities prohibit phones from having camera/recording capabilities.

 Residential clients can also receive mail.
 Letters or cards can be sent to the Administration Building and will be forwarded to the appropriate facility.
 They should be addressed as: